6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: Introduction

-6G aims to establish a more inclusive information society than 5G.
+6G aims to establish a more inclusive information society than 5G does.
 Its goal is to intelligently connect humans, machines, and various other things \cite{VISION}.
 Some key drivers of 6G have been discussed in \cite{TRENDS}.
 These drivers can be understood from the perspective associated with continuously growing mobile traffic and emerging applications.
-Specifically, it is forecast that by 2030, global mobile traffic will reach 5016 exabytes (EB) per month \cite{ITU2370}, which means a growth of approximately 80 times compared with that of 2020.
+Specifically, it is forecast that by 2030, global mobile traffic will reach 5016 exabytes (EB) per month \cite{ITU2370}, which is approximately 80 times greater than that in 2020.
 The potential emerging applications of 6G \cite{TRENDS} can be categorized into several main usage scenarios \cite{VISION}.
-One extends enhanced mobile broadband (eMBB), which was introduced in 5G, to target immersive applications, such as holographic communications, tactile and haptic internet applications, and extended reality (XR).
-Similarly, hyperreliable and low-latency communications and massive communications are extensions of 5G usage scenarios of ultrareliable and low latency communications (URLLC) and massive machine type communications (mMTC), respectively.
+One extends enhanced mobile broadband (eMBB), which was introduced in 5G, to target immersive applications such as holographic communications, tactile and haptic internet applications, and extended reality (XR).
+Similarly, hyper-reliable and low-latency communications and massive communications are extensions of the 5G usage scenarios of ultra-reliable and low latency communications (URLLC) and massive machine type communications (mMTC), respectively.
 In addition, three other usage scenarios have been identified, i.e., ubiquitous connectivity, integrated artificial intelligence (AI) and communication, and integrated sensing and communication (ISAC) \cite{VISION}.
 The applications of integrated AI/sensing and communication include perceptive mobile networks, digital twins, and the proliferation of networked AI.
-As a result, the capabilities of 6G are enhanced across multiple dimensions, including data rate, spectrum efficiency, reliability, latency, mobility, and connection density \cite{UXzp,3-1,3-3,3-4,3-8,3-9,3-10,VISION}.
-Moreover, new capabilities are considered, such as all-domain coverage, sensing-related and AI-related capabilities, sustainability and computing power \cite{VISION}.
+As a result, the capabilities of 6G are enhanced across multiple dimensions, including the data rate, spectrum efficiency, reliability, latency, mobility, and connection density \cite{UXzp,3-1,3-3,3-4,3-8,3-9,3-10,VISION}.
+Moreover, new capabilities, such as all-domain coverage, sensing-related and AI-related capabilities, sustainability and computing power, are being considered \cite{VISION}.